 And so, Coffee, Cake & Coping was born.
 At first, we offered a trial course online, asking for eight new mums to give us their time in exchange for their honest opinion (and of course yummy cake).
 Within hours of the initial social media post, it was full.
 We added a second course which also filled within hours – at that point, we knew we were on to something.
 This was a course that women not only wanted but needed.

 Two years on we are still running two classes per week – offering help, information and support to mums from all around Peterborough and further afield.
 We do not profess to be parenting experts (we don’t think such a thing exists), but we try to cover the topics that mums want to talk about:

 - Settling baby

 - Our bodies and hormones

-When the class is done, everyone moves to Selina’s tearoom to carry on chatting over coffee and cake.
-Could there be a better way to spend a couple of hours?
+When the class is done, we welcome everyone to move over to Selina’s tearoom to carry on chatting over coffee and cake.
+Is there be a better way to spend a couple of hours?
 Here’s what some happy mums had to say about our postnatal support classes…

-“I did the coffee cake and coping course.
-I can’t recommend it enough.
-Venessa and Sarah were so lovely and supportive.
-It was great to share the highs and lows of being a new mum and get some helpful tips along the way.”
-Esther Ormston
+“I did the coffee cake and coping course and I can’t recommend it enough.
+Vanessa and Sarah were so lovely and supportive.
+It was great to share the highs and lows of being a new mum and get some helpful tips along the way.” – Esther Ormston